serhardt/space-invaders-wpf/README.md

 # Space Invaders

-This is a clone of the famous classical arcade game Space Invaders in C# .NET WPF.
+This is a clone of the famous classical arcade game Space Invaders in C# .NET WPF graphically faithful to the original.

 ## Additional considerations
 Into this project, I don't use graphical image files but I generate the required sprites.